pshuan0226/geo_twitter/README.md

 # hcsc_geo

 ## Purpose
-A project mainly for filtering tweets using geofencing and keyword tuning
+A project mainly for filtering tweets using geofencing and keyword tuning. keyword_twitter.py directly prints to terminal geo_twitter.py outputs results to a csv file

 ## Before you run geo_twitter.py
 1. Login to twitter and create a twitter application at https://apps.twitter.com/